 Chemistry B (Salters) is designed to be taught in context.
-The course takes students on a journey through five storylines, while introducing chemical concepts in a spiral approach.
-These storylines engage students through learning in a contemporary context and range from concerns about the ozone layer to the development of new medicines.
+The course takes you on a journey through five storylines, while introducing chemical concepts in a spiral approach.
+These storylines will engage you through learning in a contemporary context and range from concerns about the ozone layer to the development of new medicines.
+In the first year of this course you are taught the foundations of chemistry, looking at organic, inorganic and physical Chemistry.

-The five storylines are:
+- The five storylines are:

 - Elements of life

 - Developing fuels

 - Elements from the sea

 - The ozone story

 - What's in a medicine?